Tiny plastic microbeads threatened the Great Lakes.

 Bead ban a big win

-Researchers have found large numbers of tiny microbeads in the Great Lakes.
+In 2012, researchers found large numbers of tiny microbeads in the Great Lakes.
 The news prompted thousands of people to call their elected officials to ask for a ban on microbeads in personal care products.

 The Alliance for the Great Lakes led the way in advocating for legislation to phase out microbeads in personal care products.
 Illinois was the first state in the nation to pass such a law.
 Many other states quickly followed.

-Late in 2015, Congress passed a bill phasing out the production and sale of personal-care products containing microbeads.
+Late in 2015, Congress passed a bill phasing out the production and sale of personal care products containing microbeads.
 President Obama signed the ban into law in December 2015.
 The federal law:

 - Banned the manufacture of personal care products with microbeads after July 2017.